marionnewlevant/craft-snitch/README.md

 # Snitch plugin for Craft CMS 3.x

-Snitch watches entry, category, and global set editors, and lets you know when someone else may also be editing the same thing at the same time.
+Snitch watches element editors (entry, category, global set, user, etc.) and field editors, and lets you know when someone else may also be editing the same thing at the same time.

 ## Installation